-Muscular-yet-refined V8 engine; plush cabin; useful towing capacity; standard seating for eight; effective off-road equipment
+Muscular yet refined V8 engine; plush cabin; useful towing capacity; standard seating for eight; effective off-road equipment

-Cargo space runs to 9.1 cu ft. behind the third-row seat, 24.8 cu ft. behind the second and 45 cu ft. with both rows folded down.
+According to a new measuring system employed by Lexus, cargo space runs to 9.1 cu ft. behind the third-row seat, 24.8 cu ft. behind the second and 45 cu ft. with both rows folded down.
 The competition fares just as well and sometimes better.
 Part of the issue is that the third row has a 50/50 split and then folds up to the sides rather than into the floor.

 |Basic||4 Years/50,000 Miles|

 |Corrosion||6 Years/Unlimited Miles|

 |Roadside Assistance||4 Years/Unlimited Miles|

 |Maintenance||1 Years/10,000 Miles|

 2017 Audi Q7 -- Seating up to seven, this is a completely new generation that makes those all-important luxury, tech and style statements.